tgrrtt/leveldb-github-getter/README.md

 ##save(usernames, callback)
-Takes either a single username, or an array of usernames. callback gets called with `(err, data)` where data is an array of what was saved.
+Takes an array of usernames.
+callback gets called with `(err, data)` where data is an array of what was saved.

 ##load(usernames, callback)
-Takes either a single username, or an array of usernames.
+Takes an array of usernames
 Callback gets called with `(err, data)` where data is an array of what was loaded.